sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 ## Summary
 I successfully cleaned and sorted a large archive of DarkNet drug sales listings, and analyzed key markers of the distribution of drug listings.

 Numerous large-scale DarkNet marketplaces still exist (e.g., AlphaBay).
-By developing a database and tools to study such marketplaces, I have added a valuable resource from which Epidemico to study and predict sales listings behavior on currently active marketplaces.
+By developing a database and tools to study such marketplaces, I have provided a valuable resource from which Epidemico and their clients can study and predict sales listings behavior on currently active marketplaces.
 <!--more-->